oshaw1/Go-Encrypted-Password-Manager/README.md

 # Go-Encrypted-Password-Manager

-this is a full stack encrypted password manager written entirely in Golang.
+Password manager written entrirely in Go leveraging fyne-io on the frontend.

 Fyne-io for the frontend